sandeepsuvit/medusa/Commands.md

 ## Docker build command (used to build the container in the current location specified by “.”)
-`sudo docker build --no-cache -t springio/medusa .`
+`sudo docker build --no-cache -t springio/medusa --rm=true .`

+The `-t` option will give the image its name and `--rm=true` will remove intermediate images after it has been built successfully.
+The last character in this shell command is a dot, acting as a build-directory argument.

 ## Docker run command
 `sudo docker run -d –name medusa -p 8080:8080 springio/medusa`